 “Dads don’t take sick days.”
-We’ve all the heard line, most famously in a series of NyQuil ads.
+We’ve all heard the line, most famously in a series of NyQuil ads.
 But the lighthearted comment and commercials hide a darker reality about paid leave for working parents in the United States.

 Six years ago, my wife and I wanted to have our first child.
 I was a successful public high school teacher in one of the nation’s largest and wealthiest school districts.
 I had worked hard to get through grad school and earn a solid middle-class career.
 When I asked my supervisor how much paid paternal leave I’d receive for my son’s birth, I was shocked.